jd-opensource/drip-table/packages/drip-table/README.md

 3. add documents of new features in `docs/drip-table` directory.
 4. add features in `docs/drip-table/changelog` file.
 5. submit code and merge into `master` branch.
-6. modify version infomation in `package.json` file.
+6. modify version information in `package.json` file.
 7. submit and push code.
 8. release new version.

 ### Cautions
 - Use React.memo to wrap a functional component, and compare props to update the wrapped component.
 - Merge related states instead of using too many useStates.
-- Do not use arrow functions to assgin to event functions as values directly.
+- Do not use arrow functions to assign to event functions as values directly.
 (Reference: [How to read an often-changing value from useCallback?](https://reactjs.org/docs/hooks-faq.html#how-to-read-an-often-changing-value-from-usecallback))
-- Either class component or functional component while definiting a component as much as possible.
+- Either class component or functional component while defining a component as much as possible.

 ## Release